What to Expect at Holy Wisdom Orthodox Church

 2:29).

-the Service of Vespers has as its theme, the history
+Service of Vespers recapitulates the history of mankind, from

-the incarnation (“O Gladsome Light”), and the Second Coming (“Lord,
+(“O Gladsome Light”), and the Second Coming (“Lord, Now Lettest

 Frequently Asked Questions